apollographql/apollo-client/docs/source/advanced/caching.md

 }
 ```

-Then, we do the following mutation:
+Then, we perform the following mutation:

 ```graphql
 mutation {